SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1qT7C3Kb99tM5PzGej3GxCK-hhxlY5LEXnShNspixj24/doc-text-only.md

-To avoid wasting the proposer’s time and effort, this initial suggestion should be simply “I propose a new WG on XYZ”, rather than a fully worked proposal.
+To avoid wasting the proposer’s time and effort, this initial suggestion should be simply “I propose a new WG about XYZ”, rather than a fully worked proposal.
 Thus, if there is strong opposition, the proposer will be aware of it before they have invested lots of effort.